 The AirGenius product line is unique because it features a patented ifD filter that’s rated to capture up to 99.9% of microscopic contaminants.

 This filter also boasts a few other advantages over the standard True HEPA filter that other manufacturers rely on for their air purifying machines – we’ll explain what these are below.

-In this article, we’ll show you what the similarities and differences are between each model within the AirGenius series and help you figure out which one would be best for you.
+In this article, we’ll show you what the similarities and differences are between the Honeywell AirGenius 3 vs 4 vs 5 air purifiers and help you figure out which one would be best for you.

 So, if you came here looking for specifically for a “Honeywell AirGenius 5 review”, “AirGenius 4 review” or “AirGenius 3 review” then you’ll enjoy getting a full comparison of each product.